 Toohey Forest Park and Mt Gravatt Outlook Reserve

 Brisbane City Council's Toohey Forest Park (includes Mt Gravatt Outlook Reserve) is approximately 260 hectares and 10 kilometres south of the Brisbane Central Business District (CBD).
 Toohey Forest adjoins bushland owned and managed by Griffith University.
-This park includes barbecues, picnics, views, bush walking tracks and designated trails for mountain bike riding .
+This park includes barbecues, picnics, views, bush walking tracks and designated shared use tracks for walking and cycling.

 Toohey Forest Park offers a variety of walking tracks, multi-use trails for walking and cycling and a bikeway.

 For track locations, length and grading, download the:

 Please note Federation Track at Mount Gravatt Outlook Reserve is closed for maintenance works from 17 May until late-June 2021.